0xbadc0ffe/KalmanFilter/README.md

 # KalmanFilter
-A direct implementation of the Kalman Filter
+A direct implementation of the Kalman Filter and Kalman Predictor.

 To install all needed packages: